-.
-(B)

-(1) License Requirements.
-The SNGA shall issue a separate facility License to each place, facility, or location where Gaming takes place under this To Title, provided:

-Documentation is provided demonstrating that the facility is (A) located, or will be located if it is to be constructed, on the Nation's Indian Lands;

-The Facility is of sound physical structure with adequate, safe, and operational plumbing, electrical, heating, cooling and ventilation systems in place:

-The Gaming Operation has provided a complete description of the \cdots and the equation of (C) the premises and the name and address at which gaming will be conducted:

-and the second second second second

-The Facility has been inspected and approved for safety by a (D)qualified building and fire inspector approved by SNGA;

-The facility is equipped with security and surveillance equipment (E) :: meeting or exceeding provisions set forth in regulations established by the SNGA;

-The Gaming Operation has prepared and the facility is subject to (F) an emergency preparedness plan approved by SNGA;

-The Gaming Operation has submitted all documentation required (G) by applicable regulations of the NIGC for a new facility or, for renewal of a License, such information required for reissuing a License;

-The Gaming Operation has provided such other information as the (H) SNGA shall require by regulation; and

-The Gaming Operation has paid all applicable License and (I)regulatory fees and assessments.
+- (1) License Requirements.
+The SNGA shall issue a separate facility License to each place, facility, or location where Gaming takes place under this Title, provided: - (A) Documentation is provided demonstrating that the facility is located, or will be located if it is to be constructed, on the Nation's Indian Lands; - (B) The Facility is of sound physical structure with adequate, safe, and operational plumbing, electrical, heating, cooling and ventilation systems in place; - (C) The Gaming Operation has provided a complete description of the premises and the name and address at which gaming will be conducted; - (D) The Facility has been inspected and approved for safety by a qualified building and fire inspector approved by SNGA; - (E) The facility is equipped with security and surveillance equipment meeting or exceeding provisions set forth in regulations established by the SNGA; - (F) The Gaming Operation has prepared and the facility is subject to an emergency preparedness plan approved by SNGA; - (G) The Gaming Operation has submitted all documentation required by applicable regulations of the NIGC for a new facility or, for renewal of a License, such information required for reissuing a License; - (H) The Gaming Operation has provided such other information as the SNGA shall require by regulation; and - (I) The Gaming Operation has paid all applicable License and regulatory fees and assessments.